 Angela:

 Like Deena, I grew up as a military brat.
-My dad was in the Air Force and we moved around every 3-4 years, lived on Air Force bases, went to the BX and the commissary, had ID cards and lived in base housing.
-It took a while for me to realize there was another lifeâ besides the military life.
+My dad was in the Air Force and we moved around every 3-4 years, lived on Air Force bases, went to the BX and the commissary, had ID cards and lived in base-housing.
+It took a while for me to realize there was another life besides the military life.
 Not everyone’s dad dressed up in uniform to go to work and saluted people everywhere they went.
 I didn’t take for granted what my dad did, I just didn’t know.
-My dad wasn’t on the front line, but he put in his blood, sweat and tears to serve the military, to serve our country.
+My dad put in his blood, sweat and tears to serve the military, to serve our country.

 My dad met my mom when he was stationed in Vietnam during the Vietnam War.
 He couldn’t bring her home to meet his family.
 He couldn’t fly his family to Vietnam to meet her.
 There was a war going on.
 He married my mom in Vietnam, during a war, without anyone from his side of the family by his side.
 This is one of the many sacrifices our military men and women make.
 They spend time away from home and family.
 They miss the birth of their children, first steps, first words, birthdays, holidays.

 But my dad was never absent.
 He traveled quite a bit, yet he was always there.
-Somehow he managed a demanding career while being the best dad to me and my brother and a great husband to my mom.
+Somehow he managed a demanding career while being the best dad to me and my brother, and a great husband to my mom.
 And through the years he taught me what it means to be an honorable person.
 He taught me about making sacrifices and being humble, about empathy and generosity, and let’s face it, he’s a military man so he taught me about timeliness, scheduling and organization!

 So I thank my dad, not just for the blood, sweat and tears he put into serving our country, but for the blood, sweat and tears he put into being the best dad and helping me believe in myself and becoming the best that I can be.
 I am still learning from him and am so blessed to call him Dad.